Privacy policy

 Google Ads enables us to display ads in the Google search engine or on third-party websites, if the user enters certain search terms into Google (keyword targeting).
 It is also possible to place targeted ads based on the user data Google has in its possession (e.g., location data and interests; target group targeting).
 As the website operator, we can analyze these data quantitatively, for instance by analyzing which search terms resulted in the display of our ads and how many ads led to respective clicks.

 Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
-Details can be found here: https://policies.google.com/privacy/frameworks and https://privacy.google.com/businesses/controllerterms/mccs/.
+Details can be found here: https://policies.google.com/privacy/frameworks and https://business.safety.google/controllerterms/.

 Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
-Details can be found here: https://www.facebook.com/legal/EU_data_transfer_addendum und https://de-de.facebook.com/help/566994660333381.
+Details can be found here: https://www.facebook.com/legal/EU_data_transfer_addendum and https://de-de.facebook.com/help/566994660333381.

 You also have the option to deactivate the remarketing function “Custom Audiences” in the ad settings section under https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen.
 To do this, you first have to log into Facebook.